UK Council for Child Internet Safety (UKCCIS)

 Executive Board members

-The UKCCIS Executive Board brings together representatives from across the membership on a quarterly basis and is chaired jointly by Baroness Joanna Shields, Parliamentary Under Secretary of State for Internet Safety and Security, Sarah Newton MP, Minister for Vulnerability, Safeguarding and Countering Extremism and Edward Timpson MP, Minister of State for Vulnerable Children and Families.
+The UKCCIS Executive Board brings together representatives from across the membership on a quarterly basis and is chaired jointly by Tracey Crouch MP, Parliamentary Under Secretary of State for Sport, Tourism and Heritage, Sarah Newton MP, Minister for Vulnerability, Safeguarding and Countering Extremism and Edward Timpson MP, Minister of State for Vulnerable Children and Families.

 The Executive Board is responsible for identifying priority areas of work, and sets the strategic direction for UKCCIS.
 Read the Executive Board’s Executive Board’s terms of reference (PDF, 88.9KB, 5 pages) .